illinois-cse/matlab-sp15/lessons/pct.md

     isequal(d, d_dist)

 #### GPU programming • `gpuArray`, `arrayfun`, `feval`

+GPU stands for Graphics Processing Unit.
+Originally used for graphics rendering, GPUs are increasingly being used to speed up scientific calculations as well.
+GPUs have hundreds of integer and floating-point processors and dedicated, high-speed memory, compared to a traditional CPU which has a handful of cores.

+A GPU can accelerate the execution of your application if the following two things are true:
+	1. your program is computationally intensive
+	2. your program is massively parallel and can be broken down into hundreds / thousands of independent work units.

+If your program doesn't satisfy both of these items, using your CPU would be better in your case.

+If you decide to use the GPU, you need to convert your data from the Matlab workspace to the GPU's memory.
+This is accomplished with the following command:

+	A = gpuArray(data_array);

+A is stored on the GPU, but is still visible in the Matlab workspace.
+If you want to check to see if a variable is stored on the GPU or not, you can use:

+	class(A)

+which will return the following if A is stored on the GPU:

+	ans = gpuArray

+More than 100 built-in Matlab functions can handle GPUArray inputs.
+Once you have finished your computations in the GPU's memory, when you want to bring your variables back into the workspace memory, you can use:

+	B = gather(A);

+To create gpuArrays directly, just tack on 'gpuArray' to the argument list like this:

+	A = eye(5, 'gpuArray');
+	B = ones(3, 'gpuArray');

+For a complete list of methods which are compatible with gpuArrays, type:

+	methods('gpuArray');

+To determine which data type is stored in a specific gpuArray, type:

+	classUnderlying(G)

+This will return "double" if the numbers stored in the array have decimals and so on.

+Many Matlab functions work on gpuArrays just like they do on typical arrays.
+For example, `arrayfun` evaluates on a function for array input arguments.
+Let's define the following function:

+	function [d, f] = aFunction(a, b, c) d = a + b;
+        f = d .* c + 2;
+end

+We can call arrayfun on this function and give it 3 gpuArray inputs and it will evaluate the function element-by-element  on the three input arrays.

+	N = 1000;
+	s1 = gpuArray.rand(N);
+s2 = gpuArray.rand(N);
+s3 = gpuArray.rand(N);
+	[d, f] = arrayfun(@aFunction, s1, s2, s3);

+The same implementation can be used with `feval` to handle gpuArrays as well.

 #### MapReduce programming • `mapreduce`

+MapReduce is a programming technique for analyzing data sets that do not fit in memory.
+It processes the data in small sets that can individually fit in memory.
+Each set goes through two phases:

+	Map phase: formats the data to be processed
+	Reduce phase: 	accumulates all intermediate results to produce a final result

+This technique is both flexible and extremely powerful on large collections of data, but it is not well-suited for regular-sized datasets which can be loaded directly into the workspace and analyzed with traditional techniques.

+Some good information and examples can be found here: [Source](http://www.mathworks.com/help/matlab/import_export/getting-started-with-mapreduce.html)

 #### Profiling • `mpiprofile`

+Profiling is a way to measure where a program spends time.
+Matlab has a graphical user interface which you can use which visually shows you the results from the "profile" function.
+You can use the profiler to determine which functions your program is spending the most time in.
+Then, once you determine why that is the case, you can work on ways to minimize the use of those functions, thereby improving your performace.

+General information on profiling is found here: [Source](http://www.mathworks.com/help/matlab/matlab_prog/profiling-for-improving-performance.html)

+The function `mpiprofile` is the version to profile processes in parallel.
+It aggregates statistics on execution time and communication times.

+`mpiprofile` information is found here: [Source](http://www.mathworks.com/help/distcomp/mpiprofile.html)

 ## Distributed Compute Server (DCS)